 Blogging can be an excellent way to build your website traffic, show your expertise, and get clients.
 It’s not something I recommend to new Virtual Assistants just starting out (here are some ways to find clients fast instead), but if you’re looking to grow your business, it may be something you want to try.

 Blogging is considered a long-term marketing strategy which means you may not see immediate results.
 I like to think of it as “planting seeds”.
-Eventually, you will reap the rewards!
+Eventually, you will reap the rewards! 🌱 This is why I don’t recommend blogging as a marketing strategy for new VAs.
+If you’re just starting out, you want short-term strategies that give you quick results, like directly reaching out to people and pitching your services.

 In this post, I’ll be covering some of my top blogging tips to help you write posts that grab your ideal client’s attention and convert them into clients.